-All primer binding sites of the Investigator IDplex GO!
-Kit are the same as in the Investigator IDplex Plus assay.
-Additional primers have been introduced to recover known primer binding site mutations of vWA and D16S539 (Figure 17).
-The mutations are present at elevated frequencies in populations of African origin, and affect the primer binding sites of vWA and D16S539.
+All primer binding sites of the Investigator ESSplex SE GO!
+Kit are the same as in the Investigator ESSplex SE Plus assay.
+Additional primers have been introduced to recover known primer binding site mutations of vWA, D16S539, and SE33 (Figure 17).
 An 8 bp deletion in the vWA flanking region due to repeat sequence structure provides an almost perfect match, differing in just a single base.
 An additional SNP primer has been introduced to recover amplification of the affected alleles.
+Similarly, for SE33 a 4 bp deletion creates a single base mismatch that can be overcome with another SNP primer.
 A true SNP mutation is present in the binding region of the D16S539 marker.